fsprojects/FAKE/docs/guide/contributing.md

 ## Considerations Regarding FAKE 4

 * Fake 4 (FakeLib) is in maintenance mode.
-Therefore new features need to be at least available as a new FAKE 5 module
+Therefore new features need to be at least available as a new FAKE 5 and above module
 * (that might mean that the old module needs to be migrated as part of the PR).

 * Fake 4 still allows hotfixes.
 Please send the PR against the [*hotfix_fake4 branch*](https://github.com/fsharp/FAKE/tree/hotfix_fake4).

   It would be helpful if a second PR against `release/next` is sent that merges the hotfix into `release/next`
-* and adds the hotfix to the FAKE 5 code as well.
+* and adds the hotfix to the FAKE 5 and above code as well.

-## Porting Modules to FAKE 5
+## Porting Modules to FAKE 5 and above

-As mentioned in the [*Fake 5 learn more*](fake-fake5-learn-more.html) section, we could use your help porting modules to FAKE 5.
+As mentioned in the [*Fake 5 and above learn more*](fake-fake5-learn-more.html) section, we could use your help porting modules to FAKE 5.
 To save you from some pitfalls, this section provides a working approach to migrating modules.

 Try the following: